 - To apply the Style to the image, click on the desired Style from the list.
 A small check-mark will appear in front of the selected Style in the list and the image will be updated in the Viewer.
 If you select the wrong Style, click on it again in the list to remove the check-mark.
 The image will be updated in the Viewer (without the previously applied Style).
 Adjustments are automatically saved to the image or images.

-- When selected, the Style is listed under the Applied folder (click on the disclosure triangle, if not displayed).
-All Styles applied to the selected image are listed.
+- When selected, the Style is listed just right at the top of the Styles and Presets tool.
+All Styles applied to the selected image are also listed there.

 Capture One Pro 23 has arrived, and you can now add multiple Layers to your image through Styles and adjust the opacity of each Layer for the best look.
 Only version 23 supports Layers in Styles.

 Suppose you’re working with other versions (21, 22, Capture One for iPad) or prefer the existing functionality of applying Styles